Empty Nest Syndrome

 • A sense of losing parental responsibility when their child leaves the home.

-• Feeling of silence in the home due to immeasurable loss of joy and enthusiasm of the children.
+• The feeling of silence in the home due to the immeasurable loss of joy and enthusiasm of the children.

 Understanding more about empty nest syndrome will help us understand this phase of life and accept this situation more wisely.

-Researchers have found that parents and caregivers who deal with ENS, experience an immense sense of loss which may trigger vulnerable types of behavioral symptoms as follows,
+Researchers have found that parents and caregivers who deal with ENS experience an immense sense of loss, which may trigger vulnerable types of behavioural symptoms as follows,

 • Feeling of sadness